robotshell/robotScraper/README.md

-# RobotScraper v1.0
+# RobotScraper
-RobotScraper is a simple tool written in Python to check each of the paths found in the robots.txt file and what HTTP response code they return
+RobotScraper is a simple tool written in Python to check each of the paths found in the robots.txt file and what HTTP response code they return.

 # Disclaimer :warning: